 Structural movement

 Repair category 1

-Notes: There is evidence of above average settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
-We understand that there is a satisfactory structural engineers report from the time of the vendors purchase and any potential purchaser should satisfy themselves with its content.
+Notes: At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of our inspection.

-ess, rot and infestation
+Dampne ess, rot and infestation

 Repair category 1

 Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

-Chimne ey stacks
+Chimne y stacks

 Repair category: 2

-Notes: Some damaged and missing render and weathered stonework.
+Notes: Some cracked harling.

-Roofing g including roof space
+Roofing including roof space

 Repair category: 2

-Notes: Flat felt sections will require above average maintenance and eventual reroofing.

-The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected life span should be sought.
+Notes: The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected life span should be sought.

-Remove builders debris from roof space.

-Rainwa iter fittings

-Repair category: 2

-Notes: Some corrosion.
-Remove climbing plant from downpipe.
-Some stained stonework was noted and the cause of this should be made good along with repairs to any associated defects.
+We understand that there was some refurbishment works carried out in 2024.

+It is evident that timbers have been altered/removed within the roof space and a structural engineer should be instructed to investigate that the structure of the roof is adequate for its loading.
+Subsequent to our